Generative Machine Learning for Detector Response Modeling with a Conditional Normalizing Flow: Appendix

 The variation of the resolution is parameterized as $R_{X}(x) = \frac{\sum_{i}^{}{ p_i x^{i}}}{\mathcal{C}}$, where $X$ is the measured quantity, $x$ is the variable on which the resolution depends, $p_i$ is the coefficient of the polynomial, and $\mathcal{C}$ is a normalization constant.
 These parameter values are given in Table~\ref{tab:parameterization}.

-\acknowledgments This work is supported by the U.S.~Department of Energy, Office of Science under contract DE-AC02-05CH11231.
-This research used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility operated under Contract No. DE-AC02-05CH11231.
+\acknowledgments This work is supported by the U.S.~Department of Energy (DOE), Office of Science (SC) under contract DE-AC02-05CH11231 and by the DOE award DE-SC0023718.
+This research used resources of the National Energy Research Scientific Computing Center (NERSC), a DOE SC User Facility operated under Contract No. DE-AC02-05CH11231.